 Registering a credit or debit card(s) (Visa®, Mastercard®, American Express®, and Discover®) as part of your pre-cruise check-in process activates your keycard.
-The day you board, Holland America Line places an initial hold on your credit or debit card for $60 per person per cruise day ($30.00 per person per day for cruises longer than 25 days).
-Once you’ve spent the initial hold amount, we will authorize your card for the total of your onboard purchases to date plus an additional $60 per person per day for the remainder of your cruise.
+The day you board, Holland America Line places an initial hold on your credit or debit card for $30 per person per cruise day Once you’ve spent the initial hold amount, we will authorize your card for the total of your onboard purchases to date plus an additional $30 per person per day for the remainder of your cruise.
 Please note that there may be multiple authorizations throughout your cruise, and that some banks may keep the hold in place for up to 30 days.

 You may bring a pre-paid Gift/Rewards Card to pay for your onboard charges.
 Please bring the prepaid Gift card (with the Visa/Mastercard/American Express and Discover logo) to Guest Services for processing and do not register it online.
 The card can only be settled for the amount of the pre-paid Gift Card.
 We cannot process refunds on these cards.

-At the end of your cruise, you will receive a final statement, and your card will be charged only for the actual amount of your purchases.
+At the end of your cruise, you will be able to retrieve a final statement from Navigator, and your card will be charged only for the actual amount of your purchases.
 Refunds for purchases of onboard products and services will be credited to your onboard account whether purchased prior to or during your cruise.
 The final amount billed may take up to 24-hours following disembarkation.
 For questions about how long the hold remains in effect or how your available credit is affected, please contact your card issuer.

 Applies to all guests 18 years of age and over.

 Please Note: There is not an Automated Teller Machine (ATM) available on board.